In all of my work I look to the natural world around us for

 Currently I am working on two different series: "Flowers of the month" which contain birthstones of the month.
 Some use faceted stones Like the aquamarine raindrop in the March daffodil and some use semi-precious, out of the ordinary stones like the Mexican Fire Opal in the October Calendula flower.

-The other series is a beach comber collection which uses pearls, pebbles and wood (driftwood or other) from the NW beaches nearby my home.
+The other series is a beachcomber collection which uses pearls, beach pebbles and wood (driftwood or other) from the northwest beaches near my home.

-Originally from Carmel, New York, a small, rural town one hour north of NYC, I studied at Syracuse University receiving a BFA(cum laude)in Metalsmithing and Jewelry design in 1989.
-Included in my SU experience was a semester of study abroad at Sir John Cass College of Art in London, England.
-While living in the Seattle area I have continued studies in art as both student and instructor .
-I enjoy gardening, cooking, hiking and sharing stories with others.
+Originally from Carmel, NY, a small rural suburb one hour north of NYC, I studied at Syracuse University receiving a BFA(Cum Laude)in Metalsmithing and Jewelry design in 1989.
+Included in my SU experience was a semester of study abroad at Sir John Cass College of Art in London England.
+While living in the Seattle Area I have continued studies both as a student and instructor .
+I enjoy gardening, cooking, hiking and sharing stories with friends.